 FX products are confusing

 Competition in the SME sector of international payments has been heating up over the past year, as Transferwise and other new players have begun moving into this lucrative space.
-SMEs can be offered a broader range products such as forwards and in limited cases options that carry higher margins than one-off payments and lock customers into longer-term relationships.
+SMEs can be offered a broader range of products, such as forwards and, in limited cases, options that carry higher margins than one-off payments and lock customers into longer-term relationships.
 Multi-currency accounts and credit products further deepen these relationships.

 That said, it can be hard to sell such products to smaller companies that are unfamiliar with the nuances of FX risk.
 Looking through our latest data, just over half of UK SMEs are entirely unfamiliar with the concept of forward contracts.

 We believe this creates an enormous opportunity as the levels of usage of all these products by SMEs is still relatively small.